Vegetables and Bloating on Keto

 If you're not sure if the problem is too much fat, try isolating the issue.
 Cut back on fat for a few days and see if your bloating resolves.
 You don't have to overload on fat to stay in ketosis.
 But, it's important to not increase your carb intake as you cut back on fat or you may start to bloat because of the carbs.

-When you first start on a keto diet, you may already have high insulin.
-If you're doing keto the healthy way, your insulin should go way down.
+When you first start on a keto diet, you may already have high Fat Storing Hormone.
+If you're doing keto the healthy way, your Fat Storing Hormone should go way down.
 At first, you may struggle to get it under control, which can cause some serious bloating.

-When insulin spikes, you begin developing visceral fat.
+When Fat Storing Hormone spikes, you begin developing visceral fat.
 The first thing that happens is your liver begins to become fatty, and it can spill into areas around your organs.
 Mainly, it stores right around the midsection and causes a distended belly, "love handles", and even some fat that begins to sag and weigh you down.

-If you have this kind of belly fat, you likely have high insulin.
-When insulin levels are high, you can experience some serious bloating and weight loss will be very difficult.
+If you have this kind of belly fat, you likely have high Fat Storing Hormone.
+When Fat Storing Hormone levels are high, you can experience some serious bloating and weight loss will be very difficult.
 What I recommend for this is to stick to a low-carb diet.

 4. Consuming Too Much Food at Once